cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 ~~~~~~~~~~~~~~

 Simple sensors can be attached to the boards with cables (that you need
-to purchase seperately).
+to purchase separately).
 Examples include

 -  `Elegoo 37 sensor
    kit <https://www.amazon.com/Elegoo-Sensor-Module-Arduino-MEGA/dp/B009OVGKTQ/ref=sr_1_5?s=electronics&ie=UTF8&qid=1500678010&sr=1-5&keywords=grove+sensor>`__